pocomane/MiSTer_Batch_Control/Readme.md

 The build should be straightforward:

 ```
-arm-linux-gnueabihf-gcc -O2 -o /media/user/MiSTer_Data/fbmenu/LCR mbc.c
+arm-linux-gnueabihf-gcc -O2 -o mbc mbc.c
 ```

 However you can find pre-compiled binaries in the [release page](https://github.com/pocomane/MiSTer_Batch_Control/releases).

+Moreover, the `build.sh` will download the [gcc/musl crosscompile toolchain](http://musl.cc), and it will compile a static version of the application.

 # Usage

 Running the `mbc` without arguments will give minimal help.
-It is meant to be run like:
+To actually perform som action on the MiSTer, `mbc` must be run like:

 ```
 mbc COMMAND [ARG1 [ARG2 [...]]]
 ```

-# The load_all_as command
+Please refer to the documentation of the single commands.

+## Command load_all_as

 ```
-mbc load_all SYSTEM /PATH/TO/CORE /PATH/TO/ROM
+mbc load_all_as SYSTEM /PATH/TO/CORE /PATH/TO/ROM
 ```

 This will load the core and the rom.
 The `SYSTEM` parameter is needed to match